When you are developing a package, it is often worthwhile to configure

-The GIMP uses GNU Libtool in order to build shared libraries on a
+The GIMP uses GNU Libtool to build shared libraries on a

 variety of systems.
 While this is very nice for making usable